patricklafrance/wmfnext-shell/README.md

 👉 Start the remote module application with the `serve-dev` command, you should see __Hello from remote!__.

 Now, as stated previously, this shell add an opinionated layer on top of [Webpack Module Federation](https://webpack.js.org/concepts/module-federation) dependencies sharing mecanism.
-Our take is that remote modules should not share standalone components but rather strictly share an whole sub domain of the application.
+Our take is that remote modules should not share standalone components but rather strictly share an whole subdomain of the application.

 Remember earlier when we told that by convention a remote module must expose a `register.js` file?